jdumont0201/PathPlanning/README.md

 # PathPlanning
-A set of shortest path computation algorithms over a graph
+A set of shortest path computation algorithms over a graph.
+Uses STL vectors and priority queues.

 ## Example